The Battle before the Battle: Champ Select

 Scout your teammates

-Something that I have mixed feelings about is looking at your team’s profiles.
+Something that I have mixed feelings about is looking at your team’s profiles and match history.
 It can be quite good because you can tell if your teammates are tilted or on losing streaks and it will allow you to dodge if you have somebody who is deliberately trolling in previous games.
 Another thing that it is useful is seeing if your allies are on their preferred roles and champions.
 You can use this to your advantage by suggesting role swaps.
 I don’t always like doing this though because it can create false hope and also make you play worse if you know that your allies are struggling.
 Like stated at the beginning, many games can be won and lost in champion select and if you do not have the right mentality going in by searching through your allies stats, you will be put off during the early game which can cost you the whole game.
 While stats don’t mean everything, it can be hard to ignore proof of recent behavior and skillset which again, could put you on tilt and cost you the game.

 If you have somebody who is trolling, it is better to dodge the game before it even starts so you do not waste your time and lose more LP than you should do.
 Furthermore, if you have a “troll pick” by somebody who is first timing or playing something that they are not used to, you could dodge again as – let’s face it, they’re not going to be up to the level required to play that champion.